rat10/nng/README.md

 ## Details

-The finer details of ths proposal are discussed on separate pages:
+The finer details of ths proposal are discussed in separate sections:

 - [nesting graphs](transclusion.md)
   the basic mechanism to nest graphs